Because of the holiday, there is an inherent sort of romanticism associated with the name "Valentine"note

 - Isabella (Ivy) Valentine, from the Soul series.

 - The family of vampires from Shadow Hearts.

 - Mr. Valentine, the Big Bad arch-criminal from Guilty Party.
 Fully in-line with the trope, "he" does indeed have a Hidden Heart of Gold.

 - Queen Valentina from Super Mario RPG.

-- The Spanish translation of the game revealed that all of the members of the group Valentine used to be a part of were named after different holidays.
+- All of the members of the anti-Skullgirls government group Valentine used to be a part of, the Last Hope, were named after different holidays.
 So of course, the sexiest one was named after the holiday associated with love.